WhitmanOptiLab/DENSE/README.md

 ## 4: Authorship and License

-Copyright (C) 2017 John Smith (smithj@example.edu), John Miller (millerj@example.edu), and John Carpenter (carpenj@example.edu).

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Copyright (C) 2016-2017 John Stratton (strattja@whitman.edu), Ahmet Ay (aay@colgate.edu)

+This software was developed with significant contributions from several students over the years:
+Kirk Lange
+Nikhil Lonberg
+Yecheng Yang

+Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see http://www.gnu.org/licenses/.

 [Back to Top](#delay-differential-equations-simulator)